binaryvision/binary-vision-pattern-library/styleguide/styleguide.md

 # Binary Vision Pattern Library

-This is a test of KSS-node
+This is an example style guide for demo purposes only